kingsdigitallab/alice-thornton/frontend/posts/blog/2023-10-23-mcareavey-rebellion-1641.md

   - letters
 ---

 This guest blog to mark the anniversary of the Irish Rebellion is by Naomi McAreavey, Associate Professor in Renaissance Literature at University College Dublin.
 Naomi McAreavey is editor of [*The Letters of the First Duchess of Ormonde* (2022)](https://press.uchicago.edu/ucp/books/book/distributed/L/bo99702299.html) and, with Julie A. Eckerle, of [*Women’s Life Writing and Early Modern Ireland* (2019)](https://www.nebraskapress.unl.edu/nebraska/9780803299979/).
-She is writing on Alice Thornton and Ireland for our forthcoming [collection of essays](https://thornton.kdl.kcl.ac.uk/posts/news/2023-07-12-project-symposium/) for Amsterdam University Press.
+She is writing on Alice Thornton and Ireland for our in progress [collection of essays](https://thornton.kdl.kcl.ac.uk/posts/news/2023-07-12-project-symposium/) for Amsterdam University Press.

 CN: contains graphic description and artistic representation of scenes of massacre.

 > The time of the rebellion's discovery is near ... for which, sir, both you and I have cause to return our most humble gratitude to almighty God who did deliver us from the dreadful murders prepared for us when we were in Ireland by those horrid rebels.
 The Lord sanctify our hearts to be instruments to his glory.[^1]